Logo Voyage

 Understand

 Rivers course down the dales, mostly flowing east, but Ribblesdale and Lonsdale flow south then west to the Irish Sea.
 As each river leaves the limestone hills, it comes into gentler rolling country then low plains, pastoral and bucolic.
-Names such as "Wharfedale" and "Nidderdale" are often extended to these broad valleys and meander plains, but they don't have classic Dales scenery, and they're only considered on this page to the extent that they have transport routes and amenities relevant to visitors to the Dales.
+Names such as "Wharfedale" and "Nidderdale" are often extended to these broad valleys and meander plains, especially by estate agents, but they don't have classic Dales scenery.
+They're only considered on this page to the extent that they have transport routes and amenities relevant to visitors to the Dales.

 The park borders upon several other protected areas: Nidderdale AONB as mentioned to the southeast, Lake District National Park to the west, Forest of Bowland AONB to the southwest, and North Pennines AONB to the north.
 So a huge tract of northern England is now within a joined-up protected habitat where development is tightly controlled.
-So maybe they could re-introduce bears, wolves, and other early denizens?
-Realistically not those, the combined area is still too small and too populated, but water voles and hazel dormice have been re-introduced.
-You've got to start small.
+So what about "re-wilding", re-introducing bears, wolves, and other atavistic beasts?
+No, this area is not a wilderness, nor was it ever in historic times.
+Farming, rural industry and population are as integral to the landscape, and to what needs to be preserved, as any a wind-swept moor or crag.
+So too is recreational use, which has a 200-year tradition.
+Still habitat reconstruction is valuable, and water voles and hazel dormice have been re-introduced.

 There are no park fees or road tolls in any of these areas.
 The usual charges apply for parking, campsites, and admission to attractions.
-Permits are required (as in the rest of the UK) for fishing, hunting, etc. Fishing licences are available at Post Offices.
+Permits are required (as in the rest of the UK) for fishing, shooting and hunting.
+Fishing licences are available at Post Offices.

-As with the rest of the UK, winter (October–March) can be wet, cold (−5°C–15°C) and windy, and summer (June–August) can be warm and sunny (18°C–28°C).
-However there are no guarantees so it is quite possible for rainy weather in summer and moderate weather in winter.
+As with the rest of the UK, October–March can be wet, cold (−5°C–15°C) and windy, and June–August can be warm and sunny (18°C–28°C).
+But you need to be prepared for wind and rain even in mid-summer.

 Dales